Heziode/obsidian-antidote/.github/CONTRIBUTING.md

 Inside this vault, install [Hot-Reload](https://github.com/pjeby/hot-reload) plugin in order to enhance your development experience.

 You can now run `npm run dev` to start developing.
 It builds into `dist/` and rebuilds on every change.
-To have it installed into your sandbox vault at the same time, run `npm run dev -- --vault /path/to/your/vault`, or set the `OBSIDIAN_VAULT` environment variable to that path.
+To have it installed into your sandbox vault at the same time, run `npm run dev -- --plugin-dir /path/to/vault/<your config folder>/plugins/antidote-grammar-checker-integration`, or set the `OBSIDIAN_PLUGIN_DIR` environment variable to that path.